Dr.

 Organization and is now director of the Barbara

-Ziegler Program of Palliative Care and Hospice at
+Ziegler Program of Palliative Care and Hospice at the

-Florida; and Valerie
+and Valerie

 J. Sutton, inventor of the system for writing